MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 1. Select **Next: Summary**.

-1. In the **Continuous ingestion from Event Hub established** window, all steps will be marked with green check marks when establishment finishes successfully.
+1. In the **Continuous ingestion from Event Hub established** window, all steps are marked with green check marks when establishment finishes successfully.

 ### [C#](#tab/c-sharp)